vector/Antenna/README.md

 If used as a single tag, it returns the HTML embed/object code for the video.
 If used as a pair, you get access to the 5 variables above and can use them in conditionals.

-If you're using Vimeo, you get access to four more parameters:
+If you're using Vimeo, you get access to five more parameters:

 - vimeo_byline='true/false' -- Shows the byline on the video.
 Defaults to true.
 - vimeo_title='true/false' -- Shows the title on the video.
 Defaults to true.